Don’t you just hate hagglers? I mean the people who complain about your price points being too high, especially when they try to negotiate you down.

 In many cases, lower prices will come with a drawback.
 If you can explain the drawbacks of the lower price, you can persuade people to pay your premium prices.

 A good example of this is RackSpace.
 They are one of the largest hosting companies and possibly one of the most expensive.
 They charge a lot, but their uptime rate is phenomenal.

-If you ever speak with one of their sales representatives they’ll quickly explain they are expensive, but they rarely if ever go down.
-They’ll also explain that their competitors may be cheaper but tend to go down more often.
-Then finally they’ll close hard at the end by asking what it would cost you every minute your website is down.
+If you ever speak with one of their sales representatives, they’ll quickly explain that they are expensive but that they rarely, if ever, go down.
+They’ll also explain that their competitors may be cheaper but that they tend to go down more often.
+Finally, they’ll close hard at the end by asking you what it would cost you for every minute your website was down.

 Leverage perceptual price points

 There are a lot of little tricks you can do to make your price points seem like they are lower than they actually are.

 Walmart has actually mastered this.
 Instead of charging you $50.00 for something, they’ll charge you $49.97.
 That way you emotionally feel like you are getting a good deal.

 If you want to learn more about psychology of pricing, you should check out this blog post on KISSmetrics.
 It has some great tactics with examples you can use and learn from.